jonesna213/IndividualProject/Journal.md

 ### Week 10

 This week was not as productive as the last few weeks.
 I've been working on the team project as well as other classes, so I wasn't able to do much for this project this week.
-I did start doing some research on how to implement google's recaptcha.
+I did do the recommendations from checkpoint 3, and I did start doing some research on how to implement google's recaptcha.
 I'm thinking since I cant directly change the UI of cognito im going to have it go to a recaptcha page before it goes to auth then if they pass the recaptcha it will then go to auth and continue signing in.
 I am going to look into this a little more to see if there's an easier/nicer way to do this because I feel like this might cause some problems with cognito.